SkidGod4444/CLOUDBOX_BOT2/README.md

      wrangler generate <project-name>
      ```

+   - Generate a secret value for ENV_SECRET using OpenSSL:

+     ```
+     openssl rand -hex 69
+     ```

-   - Add your Telegram Bot Token and other necessary secrets using Wrangler CLI:
+   - Add your Telegram Bot Token and the generated secret using Wrangler CLI:

      ```
      wrangler secret put ENV_TOKEN